ioccc-src/winner/2019/burton/README.md

 Included is a test script, useful for the corner cases.
 As in all good Unix programs, it is silent upon success; any output demonstrates an error.
 Instead of checking correctness, the [check.sh](%%REPO_URL%%/2019/burton/check.sh) script can simply output the
-results:   (The Makefile contains the spoiler):
+results:   (The Makefile contains some deobfuscation information):

 ``` <!---sh-->
     out=cat ./check.sh ./prog
 ```

-Interestingly, and a spoiler here: macOS and FreeBSD implement the common utility "correctly".
+Interestingly, and a bit of deobfuscation here: macOS and FreeBSD implement the common utility "correctly".
 CentOS and Ubuntu both share a "flawed" utility that changes output format based upon input redirection or pipeline(!).
 As well, the latter two also behave slightly differently on what they count as whitespace: